selfdriven-foundation/selfdriven-ai/docs/pages/research-constructive-prepare.md

 **Preparing the Mind, Finances, and Family for Economic Transformation**

 > The following outlines general ideas.
-You should consider your personal circumstances before implementing any of the suggestions in this short paper—particularly with regard to the well-being of yourself and your family.
+You should consider your personal circumstances before implementing any of the ideas in this short paper—particularly with regard to the well-being of yourself and your family.

 ## Abstract